What is Hybrid Cloud?

 Hybrid cloud architecture design

-The design of a hybrid cloud architecture depends on several factors such as:
+The design of a hybrid cloud model architecture depends on several factors such as:

-1. Business and IT requirements - The specific requirements of an organization for scalability, agility, security, compliance, and cost-effectiveness determine the design of a hybrid cloud architecture.
+1. Business and IT requirements - The specific requirements of an organization for scalability, agility, security, compliance, and cost-effectiveness.
 For example, an organization that requires high security and control over their data may choose to use a private cloud for sensitive workloads, while an organization that requires high scalability and cost savings may choose to use a public cloud for non-sensitive workloads.

-2. Workload characteristics - The characteristics of workloads, such as data volume, processing power, and storage requirements, also influence the design of a hybrid cloud architecture.
+2. Workload characteristics - The characteristics of workloads, such as data volume, processing power, and storage requirements.
 Workloads that require high performance may be run on a private cloud, while workloads that require high scalability may be run on a public cloud.

 3. Connectivity requirements - The design of a hybrid cloud architecture also depends on the connectivity requirements between different cloud environments.
 This includes establishing connectivity between on-premises infrastructure, private cloud resources, and public cloud services, as well as ensuring data and application portability across different cloud environments.